-People often ask us how we are able to travel full time and work full time (at the same time), or what we have been calling our work-cation.
+People often ask us how we are able to travel full-time and work full-time, or what we have been calling our work-cation.

-They see pictures or videos of us visiting San Luis Obispo one week, Santa Monica the next, then Sedona, Phoenix, Colorado Springs, Topeka and all points between.
+They see pictures or videos of us visiting San Luis Obispo one week, Santa Monica the next, then Sedona, Phoenix, Colorado Springs, Topeka, Key West, New Orleans, and all points between.

-They read about the legs of our journey; Missouri, Illinois, Ohio, Kentucky, Tennessee, Florida…
+They read about the legs of our journey: Missouri, Illinois, Ohio, Kentucky, Tennessee, Florida, Texas, Georgia…

 Here’s our story

-We work full time from the road in our 32-foot 5th wheel RV.
+We work full-time from the road in our 5th wheel RV.

-Norma and I are blessed to be able to grow our business, serve our clients, and still see North America while we are young enough to enjoy it — and do it as if we never left the office, at least to our clients.
+Norma and I are blessed to be able to serve our clients and see North America — and do it as if we never left the office, at least to our clients.

 Now, it takes discipline to put in the hours and work when the sun is shining and nature is calling.
-Just like any small business, we work full time and then some.
-But we also play full time and then some.”
+Just like any small businesses, we work full-time and then some.
+But we also play full-time.

-Recently we wanted to get healthier and be more active, so we bought bikes for exploring our surroundings while getting exercise.
+Recently we wanted to get healthier and be more active, so we bought bikes for exploring our surroundings and getting exercise.

 We bought tennis rackets too.

 Norma is able to do her photography and graphic design work from anywhere, at any time.
 I do my speaking, writing and consulting.
-I am the techy one while she’s more visually creative.
+I am the techy one, while she’s more visually creative.
 She is now a conference speaker too.